 G15, L12 and local authorities also explained that intricated management arrangements where they are not the freeholder - and the scheme is managed by a managing agent - often leave them unable to address issues but blamed for them by the residents.
 They explained that the launch of the Tenants Satisfaction Measure Standard, which will monitor performances across all stock, including section 106 homes, makes investing in section 106 homes even less appealing.

 All the above might lead to the conclusion that the section 106 market is broken.
-However, as sections 4.6 to 4.19 explain, the reality is more complex, not too dissimilar from that described in 2022 but aggravated by the multiple pressures faced by the sector.
-Larger housing associations appear to be significantly less involved in the market and are withdrawing even more than noted in 2022.
+However, as sections 4.6 to 4.19 explain, the reality is more complex and not too dissimilar from that described in 2022.
+That being said, larger housing associations appear to be significantly less involved in the market and are withdrawing even more than noted in 2022 due to wider macroeconomic and policy forces.
 Remaining small and medium housing associations appear to be more willing to invest, but are themselves constrained by the financial situation and access to funding.
-The picture for local authorities is mixed, with a couple fairly active in the market, but most either marginally involved or not involved at all.
+The picture for local authorities is mixed, with a couple of those that participated in the research fairly active in the market, but most either marginally involved or not involved at all.
+Those that are active appear to be motivated by the lower development risk that comes with section 106 acquisitions and competitive prices that can be agreed in the current market.
 FPRPs are still active, but not on levels seen before the sharp increase in interest rates.

+Difficulties in the section 106 market should be seen in the context of major challenges to providers both in respect of the financial health of the sector and in terms of the implications of new regulatory requirements imposed by government.
+The worsened financial health of housing associations and local authorities is driven by external macroeconomic pressures, changes in government’s policy (such as rent reduction and significant reduction of grant) and greater emphasis on quality and maintenance, which are all moving boards and cabinets away from development.
+This has a direct impact on RPs willingness to deliver and – consequently – acquire section 106 homes.
+Alongside the financial challenges experienced by the sector, the more stringent regulatory environment and the introduction of measures such as Tenant Satisfaction Measures are not only re-orienting RPs towards existing stock, but are driving decisions on acquisitions of section 106 homes too.
+RPs are experiencing lack of control over service charges and repairs (largely dependent on freeholders and managing agents that are held to lower standards than RPs) and this uncertainty is fuelling scepticism over section 106 acquisitions.

 Large housing associations